Tunneling of bosonic qubits under local dephasing through microscopic approach: Numerically comparing the master equation with the unitary closed system evolution

 In our framework, this construction has several advantages: (i) it provides an exact embedding for Lorentzian environments (and, more generally, for sums of Lorentzians by introducing multiple pseudomodes), (ii) it yields a time-local Lindblad equation in the enlarged space, which is numerically efficient to simulate, and (iii) it offers a transparent physical picture of non-Markovianity as arising from coherent back-action mediated by a small number of effective modes.
 As a result, we have a reliable numerical benchmark for our newly derived master equation.
+To ensure that the two approaches are comparable, we need to trace out the pseudomodes of the total density matrix $\hat{\varrho}_{S+pm}^T$ at each time step, so that we can compare it with the reduced density matrix $\hat{\varrho}_S(t)$ obtained through the master equation.
+Additionally, we need to make sure that the numerical dimension of the Hilbert space for the pseudomodes is high enough to avoid any spurious effects.
+In Fig.~\ref{fig: cutoff}, we show the populations of the pseudomodes over time, and we see that the highest allowed levels are not significantly populated, which justifies the truncation of the energy level at $N=8$ that we used in our investigation.